-We create a matched sample of early and late adopter districts that are in the same state with very similar bank branch penetration in 2016, literacy rate, and population.
-Therefore, we obtain two sets of very similar districts that differ in terms of their lead bank's participation on the UPI system.
-We document a significantly higher level of digital payments in early districts, about 15-20% depending on the quarter, compared to their late counterparts.
-The difference persisted for a long time after the launch of the UPI platform, consistent with the presence of strong network externality in the adoption of these methods of payments.
+with very similar bank branch penetration in 2016, literacy rate, and population.
+Further, we ensure that the lead banks across the early and late adopter districts are comparable in terms of their organizational status, namely whether they were an acquisition target during the sample period or not, to rule out any effect that can arise from their differential ability and focus.7 Therefore, we obtain two sets of very similar districts that differ in terms of their lead bank's participation on the UPI system.
+We document a significantly higher level of digital payments in early districts, about 15-25% depending on the quarter, compared to their late counterparts.
+The difference persisted for a long time after the launch of the UPI platform, consistent with the presence of strong network externality in the adoption of these methods of payments and financial technology in general (Crouzet, Gupta, and Mezzanotti, 2023; Higgins, 2020).

 We employ a standard difference-in-differences empirical design to compare economic outcomes for households who live in the early versus late adopter districts.
-Both groups exhibit parallel trend in their income before the UPI shock, but households in the early adopter districts have 7.5% higher income in the post-UPI period.
-These households have 2.39% higher level of business ownership and consequently significantly higher business income in the post-UPI period in the difference-in-differences specification.
+Both groups exhibit parallel trend in their income before the UPI shock, but households in the early adopter districts have 7.85% higher income in the post-UPI period.
+These households have 1.03% higher level of business ownership and consequently significantly higher business income in the post-UPI period in the difference-in-differences specification.

-Our specifications include fixed effects for $state \times year$ to alleviate concerns for timevarying state level policies from impacting our results.
-We also include fixed effects for the interaction between calendar year and an indicator for whether the household lives in an urban or a rural area to soak away the differential effect of government policies that target rural areas.
+Our specifications include fixed effects for $state \times year - quarter$ to alleviate concerns for time-varying state level policies from impacting our results.
+We also include fixed effects for the interaction between year-quarter and an indicator for whether the household lives in an urban or a rural area to soak away the differential effect of government policies that target rural areas.
 Finally, we obtain a measure of district-level demonetization shock from the study by Chodorow-Reich, Gopinath, Mishra, and Narayanan (2020).
-We include fixed effects for the interaction between calander year and the level of demonetization shock to soak away the potential differential impact of demonetization shock on economic outcomes across districts.
+We include fixed effects for the interaction between year-quarter and the level of demonetization shock to soak